UCSDMorimotoLab/CTRoptimization/docs/_build/html/_sources/_src_docs/optimization_framework/path_optimization.rst.txt

             self.add_constraint('startpoint_constraint',equals=sp)
             self.add_constraint('finalpoint_constraint',equals=fp)

             # Objectives
             self.add_objective('path_objective')

-After the group is built, we now can solve the path optimization problem by running the optimizer and code below:
+After the group is built, then we can solve the path optimization problem by running the optimizer and code below:

 .. code-block:: python